Return (TV series)

 Return (Korean: 리턴) is a 2018 South Korean television series.
-It aired from January 17 to March 22, 2018, on SBS TV's Wednesdays and Thursdays at 22:00 (KST) time slot for 34 episodes.
+It aired on SBS TV from January 17 to March 22, 2018, every Wednesday and Thursday at 22:00 (KST) for 34 episodes.

 Synopsis

 A body is found on the freeway, and the four suspects are South Korea's powerful elites.
 Choi Ja-hye, the most influential and famous female lawyer in the country, decides to take the case and defend Kang In-ho, per the request of her law school friend Geum Na-ra.
 However, In-ho was having an affair with the victim and was seen having an argument with her the day before the murder took place.
 As Ja-hye investigates the case with Dokgo Young, a detective with a dark past as a juvenile criminal, they realize that the case is not a simple murder but was born out of corruption and dark secrets among In-ho and his friends.